Taylor-S-Smith/SmashUpCSharp/README.md

 # Features

 The classic Smash-Up experience is functionaly complete!

-It features the following factions:
+It has the following factions:
 - Dinosaurs
 - Pirates
 - Robots